The Ultimate 4 Days in Lake Como Itinerary

 The Passerella Innamorati Sul Lago is perfect for a romantic walk along Lake Como’s shores.
 This little pathway is lined with red railings and starts from the pier of Varenna and leads out to the heart of Varenna town.

-Only a couple hundred meters long, the Passerella Innamorati Sul Lago is an excellent spot to take your photo as it has a lovely mountain backdrop and a love heart photo stand.
+Only a couple of hundred meters long, the Passerella Innamorati Sul Lago is an excellent spot to take your photo as it has a lovely mountain backdrop and a love heart photo stand.
 Plus, it’s not challenging, so you don’t have to worry about wearing appropriate footwear.

 Take a train to Bellano